fxhash/fxhash-evm-core/docs/src/src/tokens/FxGenArt721.sol/contract.FxGenArt721.md

 ### metadataInfo
-Returns the metadata information of the project (baseURI, imageURI, onchainData)
+Returns the metadata information of the project (baseURI, onchainData)

 ```solidity